Untied Ulysses: Memory-Efficient Context Parallelism via Headwise Chunking: Untied Ulysses

 \subsection{Memory Usage}

 The memory usage peak in DeepSpeed-Ulysses occurs during the \textbf{inp\_all\_to\_all} operation because of the memory buffers for query, key, and value tensors and similarly sized all-to-all buffers.
 From Table \ref{tab:tensor_mem}, we can see that the memory usage due to these intermediate tensors is proportional to $H$.
-Our key insight is that \emph{for long sequences and large enough models, a subset of heads is enough to reach the compute-bound regime}.
-Hence, we process only $U$ heads at a time ($U<H$) so that after the input all-to-all, each device has $U/C$ heads.
-Because the memory usage of intermediate tensors is proportional to the number of heads, the memory overhead reduces from $\mathcal{O}(H)$ to $\mathcal{O}(\text{$U$}).$ As we show later, changing $U$ allows for a natural runtime-memory tradeoff.
+Our key insight is that \emph{for long sequences and large enough models, performing attention over a subset of heads is enough to reach the compute-bound regime}.
+Hence, we process only $U$ heads at a time, where $U<H$.
+Because the memory usage of intermediate tensors is proportional to the number of heads, the memory overhead reduces from $\mathcal{O}(H)$ to $\mathcal{O}(\text{$U$}).$ As we show later, changing the hyperparameter $U$ allows for a natural runtime-memory tradeoff.